worldbank/metadata-editor-docs/docs/documenting_image.md

 ## Save and export metadata (DCMI or IPTC)

+The metadata can be exported to JSON format, or saved as a ZIP package.

 ## Publish metadata (DCMI or IPTC)

+The metadata can be published directly to a NADA catalog by using the option "Publish to NADA".

 ## Augmenting image metadata using AI